ButcherWithSmile/burns-anxiety-inventory/README.md

 0 - Not at all

-1 - Somewhat
+1 - A little

-2 - Moderately
+2 - Partially

-3 - A lot
+3 - Very much

 Once you have answered all 33 questions, you tally up your total score.
 Scores are interpreted as follows: